 The role of inflammatory antibodies in arthritis and Lyme isn’t well understood.
-In a of 814 people with recently diagnosed inflammatory arthritis, only 11.2 percent had IgM antibodies, which are a risk factor for RA.
+In a

 One study found that 10 to 20 years after Lyme arthritis, more than 50 percent of people still had positive IgM or IgG antibody responses to the Lyme bacteria.
 One-third of people with early Lyme disease also had positive antibody responses after 10 to 20 years.

 Lyme as an RA risk

 If you see a Lyme rash and get treated immediately with a sufficient course of antibiotics, it’s unlikely that you’ll later have Lyme arthritis.
 But many people don’t see the tick, don’t have a Lyme rash, and go undiagnosed.

 Having a high level of IgM antibodies is a risk factor for RA.
 These presence of these antibodies, known as rheumatoid factors (RF), can result in an immune response that attacks healthy tissue.
 IgM antibodies are not well understood, and they are also found in people with other infections.